TaniWanKenobi/Blinky/test.md

-where \(V_{\text{supply}}\) is the supply voltage, \(V_f\) is the forward voltage of the LED, and \(I\) is the desired current.
+where:

+- \(V_{\text{supply}}\) = supply voltage (e.g., 5 V)
+- \(V_f\) = LED forward voltage (depends on color, ~2 V for red, ~3 V for blue/white)
+- \(I\) = desired current (typically 10–20 mA for standard LEDs)

 Power‑limiting resistors are generally used to prevent excessive current that could damage the LED or the driving IC.
-In practice, standard resistor values such as 220 Ω, 330 Ω, or 470 Ω are chosen depending on the brightness required and the power budget.
+In practice, standard resistor values such as **220 Ω, 330 Ω, or 470 Ω** are chosen depending on the brightness required and the power budget.
 A lower resistance allows more current and brighter LEDs, while a higher resistance reduces current, conserves power, and extends component life.